jahanzaibahmad112-dotcom/UAIP-Protocol/README.md

 )

 🛡️ Licensing & Commercial Use

 This project is licensed under the Functional Source License (FSL) to ensure the protocol remains open while protecting the ecosystem's commercial integrity.

 Use Case	License Terms
 Personal & Development	Free & Open Source
 Internal Business Tools	Free & Open Source
-Commercial Managed Services	Requires Licensing Agreement UAIP Mesh: The Secure Highway for the Autonomous Economy. 🏁
+Commercial Managed Services	Requires Licensing Agreement 🌐 UAIP Mesh

+UAIP Mesh is the Secure Highway for the Autonomous Economy. 🏁